ZachSand/nasa-mars-rover/README.md

 >  * April 31, 2018

 The [PhotoDownloadE2ETest](nasa-mars-rover-server/src/test/java/com/github/zachsand/nasa/mars/rover/PhotoDownloadE2ETest.java) reads in the
 [photo-date.txt](nasa-mars-rover-server/src/test/resources/photo-dates.txt) and downloads the images.
+Also, April 31, 2018 isn't a valid date so this gets filtered out during the process due to the strict date formatter.

 The following API endpoint allows for downloading a photo locally.
 - GET a single photo to download: `/marsrover/api/rovers/{roverName}/photo/{id}?earth_date=<some-date>`